casparderksen/docker-thorntail-jee8-microprofile/README.md

 Datasource and database-specific migration scripts can be selected by specifying a configuration profile.
 Unit-integration tests are ran against an H2 in-memory database.

-Checkout version `thorntail-2.2.1` for a fully tested version, this version is not fully tested/working yet.
+Checkout version `thorntail-2.2.1` for a fully tested version, https has not been tested for this version yet.

 # Integrated frameworks:

 - Thorntail
 - Docker container built via Fabric8 Docker Maven Plugin
+- Fabric8.io run-java.sh script for tuning and running Java apps in Docker
 - Remote debugging in Docker container
 - Lombok (add plugin to your IDE)
 - JAX-RS resource